ARM-software/astc-encoder/Docs/Encoding.md

 **1:** Sampling from `g` is preferred to sampling from `r` because it allows a single shader to be compatible with ASTC, BC1, or ETC formats.
-BC1 and ETC1 store color endpoints as RGB565 data, so the `g` channel will have higher precision.
-For ASTC it doesn't actually make any difference; the same single channel luminance will be returned for all three of the `.rgb` channels.
+BC1 and ETC1 store color endpoints as RGB565 data, so the `g` component will have higher precision.
+For ASTC it doesn't actually make any difference; the same single component luminance will be returned for all three of the `.rgb` components.

 ## Equivalence with other formats

-Based on these channel encoding requirements we can now derive the the ASTC coding equivalents for most of the other texture compression formats in common use today.
+Based on these component encoding requirements we can now derive the the ASTC coding equivalents for most of the other texture compression formats in common use today.